 “Feed the body food and drink; it will survive today.
 Feed the soul art and music; it will live forever.” – Julie Andrews

 GDC Conductor, Ted Hesse

-Ted is proud to be returning as the conductor of the Greater Decatur Chorale!
-Ted conducted the Chorale for several years and met his wife, Dr. Kristin Newcome Hesse, when she auditioned for and sang with the Chorale.
-They were married in 2003 and have two children, Zach (9) and Eliana (7).
-Ted received his bachelor of music degree in vocal performance from Millikin University and his master’s of music degree in choral conducting from the University of Northern Iowa.
+Ted Hesse is proud conductor of the Greater Decatur Chorale.
+Hesse received his bachelor of music degree in vocal performance from Millikin University and his master’s of music in choral conducting from the University of Northern Iowa.
 He furthered his studies in music at the University of Minnesota.
 He has been a church musician for over twenty years and taught at the collegiate level for fourteen years.
 He is active as a clinician, adjudicator, soloist and conductor.